centic9/poi-mail-merge/README.md

 ## How it works

+All you need is a Word-Document in Excel >= 2003 format (.docx) which acts as template and an Excel .xls/.xlsx or CSV file which contains one row for each time the template should be populated.

-you provide a word-document which contains template-markers (enclosed in ${...}) for things that should be replaced, e.g. "${first-name} ${last-name}".
+The word-document can contain template-markers (enclosed in ${...}) for things that should be replaced, e.g. "${first-name} ${last-name}".

-The first sheet of the Excel file is read and the application expects a header-row which is used to match the template-names used in the Word-template.
+The first sheet of the Excel/CSV file is read as a header-row which is used to match the template-names used in the Word-template.

 The result is a single merged Word-document which contains a copy of the template for each line in the Excel file.